thinks/poisson-disk-sampling/README.md

 # Poisson Disk Sampling

-This repository contains a [single header](https://github.com/thinks/poisson-disk-sampling/blob/master/include/thinks/poissonDiskSampling.hpp) library for generating Poisson disk samplings in an arbitrary number of dimensions.
+This repository contains a [single file](https://github.com/thinks/poisson-disk-sampling/blob/master/include/thinks/poissonDiskSampling.hpp), header only, no dependencies, library for generating Poisson disk samplings in an arbitrary number of dimensions.
 The implementation uses the techniques reported in the paper [Fast Poisson Disk Sampling in Arbitrary Dimensions](http://www.cs.ubc.ca/~rbridson/docs/bridson-siggraph07-poissondisk.pdf) published by [Robert Bridson](http://www.cs.ubc.ca/~rbridson/) in 2007.
 In fact, the implementation in this library is itself heavily based on the [public domain example code](http://www.cs.ubc.ca/~rbridson/download/curlnoise.tar.gz) provided by the author.

 ## Contributions

 This repository contributes the following improvements compared to the public domain code released by the original author:
-* The code is self-contained in a [single header](https://github.com/thinks/poisson-disk-sampling/blob/master/include/thinks/poissonDiskSampling.hpp) file.
+* The code is self-contained in a [single file](https://github.com/thinks/poisson-disk-sampling/blob/master/include/thinks/poisson_disk_sampling/poisson_disk_sampling.h).
-* The code is placed in a namespace (```thinks::```)
+* The code is placed in a namespace (```thinks::poisson_disk_sampling```)
 * The code relies almost only on built-in types and enables the user to easily inject the necessary types (see examples below).
-* A framework agnostic set of [tests](https://github.com/thinks/poisson-disk-sampling/blob/master/test/include/thinks/testPoissonDiskSampling.hpp) have been added so that stability can be measured in the future.
+* A set of [tests](https://github.com/thinks/poisson-disk-sampling/blob/master/test/) have been added so that stability can be ensured.
+The tests are implemented in the [Catch2](https://github.com/catchorg/Catch2) framework.

 ## Example Usage